denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 G. Line 13 does not compile.
 H. None of the above.

-**My Answer: F,G  / Correct Answer: C**
+**My Answer: F,G
+Correct Answer: C**

-The key thing to notice is that line 4 does not define a constructor, but instead a method named PoliceBox(), since it has a return type of void.
+**The key thing to notice is that line 4 does not define a constructor, but instead a method named `PoliceBox()`, since it has a return type of void.
 This method is never executed during the program run, and color and age are assigned the default values null and 0L, respectively.
 Lines 11 and 12 change the values for an object associated with p, but then, on line 13, the p variable is changed to point to the object associated with q, which still has the default values.
-For this reason, the program prints Q1=null, Q2=0, P1=null, and P2=0,
+For this reason, the program prints Q1=null, Q2=0, P1=null, and P2=0,**

 ---